Key Takeaways

 Access decisions are only as strong as the identity verification behind them.

 When drivers, carriers, or visitors are not properly validated, gates rely on assumptions instead of proof.
 Lookalike trucks, last-minute substitutions, and unfamiliar drivers slip through busy check-in windows.
 Without confirmation tied to appointments, facilities grant access to the wrong people, increasing fraud, theft, and safety exposure across active yards daily.
+Cold storage facilities are particularly exposed: controlled access isn't just a security concern, but a regulatory one tied to product integrity and chain-of-custody compliance.

-You can’t respond to security incidents you can’t see in real-time.
+You can't respond to security incidents you can't see in real time.

 If entry data lacks reliable timestamps or verification, investigations stall.
 Teams are left piecing together events from memory, incomplete logs, or conflicting reports.
 Without clear records of who entered, when, and for how long, resolving incidents takes longer, weakens accountability, and increases exposure to disputes, claims, and unresolved security gaps.